CleasbyCode/pdvzip/README.md

 Python '*.py*', Linux & Windows use the '***python3***' command to run these programs.
 PowerShell '*.ps1*', Linux uses the '***pwsh***' command (if PowerShell installed), Windows uses '***powershell***' to run these scripts.

-For any other media type/file extension, Linux & Windows will rely on the operating system's set default application.
+For any other file type, Linux & Windows will rely on the operating system's set default application.
+Obviously, the embedded file needs to be compatible with the operating system you run it on.

+If the embedded media type is Python, PowerShell, Shell script or a Windows/Linux executable, you can provide optional command-line arguments for your file.

+Here is an example of using **pdvzip** with a simple Shell script (.sh) with arguments for the script file, that are also embedded within the PNG image along with the script file.

 To just get access to the file(s) within the ZIP archive, rename the '*.png*' file extension to '*.zip*'.
 Treat the ZIP archive as read-only, do not add or remove files from the PNG-ZIP polyglot file.